neutron-org/neutron-docs/docs/neutron/modules/interchain-queries/explanation.md

 **Might be interesting:**
 - [Neutron implementation of an Interchain Query relayer](/relaying/icq-relayer)
 - [Limited gas for sudo calls](/neutron/modules/interchain-queries/explanation#limited-gas-for-sudo-calls)

+## The dependency of KV Interchain Queries on remote chain storage layout

+KV Interchain Queries rely heavily on the storage layout of the remote chain, including the paths to IAVL leaf nodes and the data models used to represent the stored information.
+The accuracy and functionality of KV Interchain Queries depend entirely on the correctness of the paths and the consistency of the data models.
+This tight coupling introduces several considerations and potential challenges for dApp developers.
+The [neutron-sdk interchain queries related package](https://docs.rs/neutron-sdk/0.11.0/neutron_sdk/interchain_queries/index.html#) includes target chain version separation precisely for this reasoning.

+- Each KV Interchain Query requires the exact path to the desired entry in the IAVL tree of the remote chain.
+These paths are specific to the version and implementation of the modules on the remote chain.
+If a path is incorrect or becomes outdated, the query will fail.
+- The structure of the data retrieved from the IAVL tree must match the expected model in the dApp.
+Changes in the data model due to updates or modifications in the remote chain's code can lead to errors in decoding or interpreting the retrieved data.

+Recomendations for dApp developers:

+1. **Follow and communicate**:
+   - Regularly monitor release notes, upgrade announcements, and repository updates of the target chains.
+   - Participate in the target chain’s community discussions to stay informed about upcoming changes.
+   - Work closely with remote chain developers to understand their module design and planned upgrades.
+   - Advocate for better documentation and tools that simplify storage layout discovery.

+2. **Secure with code**:
+   - Continuously run your dApp on the testnet of the target chain to catch breaking changes before they affect the mainnet.
+   - Set up automated integration tests that verify the correctness of KV Interchain Queries against the latest builds.
+   - Set up monitoring for target chain versions to detect changes proactively.
+   - Build fallback mechanisms to detect and handle query failures gracefully.

+In the event of an upcoming breaking change, update your codebase and prepare to upgrade your dApp on the mainnet once the remote chain is updated.

 ## What's the role of IBC connections in Interchain Queries and how to choose one?